Your business is to paint the souls of men—

 He kissed Neil anyway, and it was good.

-Andrew had never been painted before, and he found it to be a pain in the ass, quite literally.
+Andrew had never been painted before, and he found it, quite literally, to be a pain in the ass.
 Neil had him sitting on an uncomfortable wooden stool, a studio light directed right into his face.
+He didn't understand how he was supposed to "look natural," as he'd been instructed to, when he couldn't stop squinting.

 “Can’t you take a picture?” he said.
 An ache that had been developing for the past hour radiated from his lower back.
 “This is boring.”